schlangenprogrammiernacht/spn-meta/README.md

 - Configure database connection in `gameserver/src/Environment.h`
 - Create `website/Programmierspiel/local_settings.py` from one of the templates in the same directory and configure database connection

 You'll want to use the database and the credentials you set up in `mariadb`.
-If you've never set up docker before, add yourself to the `docker` group.
+If you've never set up docker before, add yourself to the `docker` group (and re-login to make it effective).
 Also don't forget to start the `docker` service.

 ```\sh
-I'm not sure what the inter-dist version of that cmd was, pls insert here
+$ gpasswd -a username docker
+$ systemctl start docker
 ```

 Then you'll need to pull the `alpine` docker image (this is the image the bots will run on, in seperate containers):